 - Here are more tips for teaching your child about nature.

 In the Kitchen

 - Anytime you can manage it, let your child help you in the kitchen.
 The kitchen is full of great experiences, from understanding what kinds of foods are kept in which types of boxes to figuring out how different appliances work.
 Plus, they will love the immediate feedback they receive when they get to eat what they make.

 - Talk about how eggs can be raw, fried, hard boiled, scrambled, or made into egg salad, but they are all still eggs.
 Cook up different kinds of eggs and eat them.

-- Talk about why some things are kept in the refrigerator and some things in the pantry or in a cupboard.
+- Talk about why some things are kept in the refrigerator and some things in the pantry.